After graduating from university, I was thrown into the sea of adulthood.

 At that point in time, one of the biggest concerns me and my peers had was our jobs.

-It felt like we had to decide right on the spot what we wanted for our careers, and there was little room for error since anything that we did in our 20s would serve as building blocks of our career.
+It felt like we had to decide right on the spot what we wanted for our careers, and there was little room for error since anything we did in our 20s would serve as building blocks for our careers.